eps696/aphantasia/README.md

 `--decay X` (compositional softness), `--colors X` (saturation) and `--contrast X` may be useful, especially for ResNet models (they tend to burn the colors).
 `--sharp X` may be useful to increase sharpness, if the image becomes "myopic" after increasing `decay`. it affects the other color parameters, better tweak them all together!
 Current defaults are `--decay 1.5 --colors 1.5 --contrast 0.9 --sharp 0.3`.
-`--transform` applies some augmentations, usually enhancing result (but slower).
+`--transform X` applies some augmentations, usually enhancing result (but slower). there are few choices; `fast` seems optimal.
 `--invert` negates the whole criteria, if you fancy checking "totally opposite".
 `--save_pt myfile.pt` will save FFT/DWT parameters, to resume for next query with `--resume myfile.pt`.
 One can also start/resume directly from an image file.
 `--opt_step N` tells to save every Nth frame (useful with high iterations, default is 1).